 As the world's only manufacturer of light, X-ray and electron/ion microscopes, ZEISS offers tailor-made microscope systems for 3D imaging in biomedical research, life sciences and healthcare.
 A well-trained sales force, an extensive support infrastructure and a responsive service team enable customers to use their ZEISS microscopes to their full potential.

-In the first part of this article series we went through how Photoactivated Localization Microscopy (PALM) works.
-Now that you have a good understanding of the technique, it is time to start thinking about how to prepare a good sample for PALM.
-In this article we will cover how to choose which fluorescent proteins to use for PALM, and then go over some tips and tricks for creating the perfect sample.
+In the first part of this article series, we went through how Photoactivated Localization Microscopy (PALM) works.
+Now that you have a good understanding of the technique, it is time to start thinking about how to perform good PALM sample prep.
+In this article, we will cover how to choose which fluorescent proteins to use for PALM, and then go over some tips and tricks for creating the perfect sample.

 One of the advantages of using photoswitchable fluorescent proteins is their small size.
 They are only around 2 nm which means they will likely not interfere with the function of the protein you are interested in imaging.
 A small size means that a higher labeling density can be reached, and thus a higher resolution achieved.